 Students may be granted access to the Internet via School District networks.
 The purpose for student access to these networks is for educational purposes.
 Students must use Internet access responsibly and appropriately.

-All RMISP affiliated School Districts have a Student Acceptable Use of Digital Technology practice, policy, or procedure (available at rminternational.ca).
+School Districts 5, 6, 19 and 91 all have a Student Acceptable Use of Digital Technology practice, policy, or procedure (available at rminternational.ca).
 I have discussed the responsible use of District technology resources with my child.
 I understand that in the event my child engages in inappropriate activities, the privilege to access school/District networks and devices may be revoked and other disciplinary action may result.
 I consent to my child's use of these networks on a personal or District device.